lineguy/Infrastructure-BASH-Prompt/README.md

 ### Configuration

 You can edit the script to get it to do what you would like relativly easily by editing the variables / cut commands at the top of the script.
-You will also need to edit the case statements if you would like to do colour changes when matching the names.

 ```
 # BREAK DOWN HOSTNAME INTO SECTIONS